swethaiyerPM/microsoft-graph-docs/api-reference/beta/includes/snippets/csharp/create-bookingappointment-from-bookingbusiness-csharp-snippets.md

 					"timeZone" , "America/Chicago"
 				},
 				{
-					"customQuestionAnswers" , new List<>
+					"customQuestionAnswers" , new List<ObjectObject>
 					{
-						new
+						new ObjectObject
 						{
 							QuestionId = "3bc6fde0-4ad3-445d-ab17-0fc15dba0774",
 							Question = "What is your age",